HighPT/HighPT/README.md

 ## License

-HighPT is free software under the terms of MIT License
+HighPT is released under the MIT License.

 ## Acknowledgments